inmbolmie/elfacun/MANUAL.md

 When you turn on the module, the clock will be automatically detected and used with the apps.

+To indicate the correct clock orientation, the clock lever should be up at white's side at module startup.
+This cannot be changed when the module is already started.
+If you play with a [reversed position](#play-with-reversed-board) the clock times will be automatically switched to the righ side.

 The clock buttons will be functional, as well as the module buttons emulating the clock buttons.

 The first 5 module buttons (stating on the leftmost) emulate the 5 DGT-3000 front buttons.
 The sixth module button emulates the clock lever (changes the lever position with every button press).